Ukrainian

 Learning Resources

 Ukrainian Language Arts Learning Resources: Kindergarten to Senior 4: Annotated Bibliography is being developed.
-The bibliography provides information on learning resources that have been approved by Manitoba Education, Citizenship and Youth.
+The bibliography provides information on learning resources that have been approved by Manitoba Education and Early Childhood Learning.
 An interim list of resources is available.
 For a copy contact Tony Tavares.

 Partner Groups

-Manitoba Education, Citizenship and Youth recognizes the value of the collaborative initiatives and partnerships that have helped develop and support Ukrainian Language Education.
+Manitoba Education and Early Childhood Learning recognizes the value of the collaborative initiatives and partnerships that have helped develop and support Ukrainian Language Education.
 Links to websites of partner organizations and schools offering Ukrainian Language Education programming follow below.

 Schools Offering Ukrainian Language Education